 Have you ever wondered what the Japanese alphabet looks like?
 How does it work?
 The Japanese language has a syllabic script, where letters are actually syllables that form words.

-These syllables are written using Hiragana, a set of 46 simple ideograms that form the 109 syllables in the Japanese language.
+These syllables are written using Hiragana, a set of 46 simple ideograms that form the 109 syllables present in the Japanese language.

-The problem is that the Japanese Alphabet doesn't just have Hiragana, there is another set of ideograms that form 109 syllables called Katakana.
+The problem is that the Japanese alphabet doesn't have just Hiragana, there is another set of ideograms that form 109 syllables called Katakana.

 There is also a huge number of more complex ideograms that are usually from 1 to 3 syllables and form whole words called Kanji.
 Let's get to know these Japanese alphabet writings now.